-Employees will not engage themselves in other employment during the employee's regular or assigned working hours that will create a conflict of interest, impair the employee's job performance or interfere with their duties and responsibilities.
+Employees will not engage themselves in other employment during the employee's regular or assigned working hours.
 HREC resources cannot be used for outside employment.

 122 Nepotism

 Employees may not occupy a position where they will be working directly for or supervising a member of their immediate family or someone with whom they are having a relationship.